JaeYeopHan/simple-navigation-component/README.md

 You can see the demo with list component in [demo-branch](https://github.com/JaeYeopHan/Navigation_Component/tree/demo-branch)

 ### 1. Caching fetched data
-Assuming that the data fetched from the api does not change, once fetched from the api, the data corresponding to that index is cached.
+Assuming that the data fetched from the api does not change, once fetched from the api, the data that count of item is cached.

 ### 2. Prev button and Next button
 These two buttons change the index to the first index of the next or previous page.
 For example, if `countOfIndex` is 5, if index is between 1 and 5, clicking on the next button will move to the first index of 6 on the next page.
 (Similarly, if the index is between 6 and 10, click the prev button to move to index of 1.)